10 Signs Your Company Website Is Outdated

 "You may be losing leads without realizing it."

-And if nobody is periodically checking those things, problems can sit there longer than most companies would expect.
+If nobody is periodically checking those things, problems can sit there longer than most companies would expect.

 8. Your website has become visually or verbally inconsistent over time